'Worked tirelessly for the betterment of others', Prime Minister Modi pays tribute to Siddeshwar Swamiji - ExBulletin

 ‘Worked tirelessly for the betterment of others’, Prime Minister Modi pays tribute to Siddeshwar Swamiji

-- Prime Minister Narendra Modi paid tribute to “Jnana Yogi” Siddeshwar Swamiji of Jnanayogashrama who passed away on January 2.

-Vijayapura: Prime Minister Narendra Modi paid tribute to “Jnana Yogi” Siddeshwar Swamiji of Jnanayogashrama who passed away on January 2.
+KARNATAKA: Prime Minister Narendra Modi paid tribute to ‘Jnana Yogi’ Siddeshwar Swamiji of Jnanayogashrama who passed away on January 2.

 Siddeshwar Swamiji, 82, died of age-related illnesses at his ashram.

-Arrangements have been made for worshipers to pay their last respects to his mortal remains until 4:30 p.m.
-Tuesday.
+Arrangements have been made for the faithful to pay their last respects to his mortal remains until Tuesday 4:30 p.m.
 The last rites of Siddeshwar Swamiji will be performed at the premises of the ashram according to his wishes.

-Prime Minister Modi said, “Paramapujya Sri Siddheshwara Swami Ji will be remembered for his outstanding service to society.
+Prime Minister Modi said: “Paramapujya Sri Siddheshwara Swami Ji will be remembered for his outstanding service to society.
 He worked tirelessly for the good of others and was also respected for his intellectual zeal.
-In this hour of mourning, my thoughts are with his countless devotees.
-Om Shanthi.
+In this hour of mourning, my thoughts are with his innumerable devotees..
+Om Shanti.

 Union Minister for Coal, Mines and Parliamentary Affairs Pralhad Joshi said he paid a visit to Siddeshwar Swamiji two days ago.
 “I had prayed to God for his recovery.
-His simplicity, his noble speeches, which reached millions of people, earned the swamiji a permanent place in the hearts of the faithful.
-To walk the path traced by the swamiji is the greatest respect that can be shown to him,” he said.
+His simplicity, his noble speeches, which reached millions of people, won the swamiji a permanent place in the hearts of the faithful.
+To walk the path traced by the swamiji is the greatest respect we can give him,” he said.

 Siddeshwar Swamiji had millions of followers in Karnataka and Maharashtra.
 He had been refused the honor of a Padma Shri by the central government.
 He had written a letter to PM Modi and humbly explained why he was not up for the awards and recognition and thanked him for choosing to honor him.
 The swamiji had written many books and was known as the god of walking.